Fares-Effective December 1, 2019:

 |Cash Fare (One Way)||$4.00|

-Passes, cards and tickets are available for purchase at Quincy Street Station, at this website by clicking on “Store“, and at all Topeka Dillons and Hy-Vee grocery stores.
-Annual Passes can only be purchased at QSS.
+Passes, cards and tickets are available for purchase at Quincy Street Station (QSS), at this website by clicking on “Store“, and at all Topeka Dillons and Hy-Vee grocery stores.
+Annual passes can only be purchased at QSS.

 Bus Operators do not make change.
 If you do not have exact fare, you will be issued a change card for any excess amount which can be used at the farebox on future trips.
-You must have your fare, ride card, or pass (and reduced ID, if applicable) ready when boarding a vehicle.
+Change cards cannot be used to purchase passes, cards, or tickets.
+You must have your fare, ride card, or pass (and Topeka Metro Reduced Fare ID, if applicable) ready when you board the vehicle.

 24-Hour Pass (Fixed-Route Only)